-Students may utilize the varied resources which are in the Career Library including; printed career materials, audio and video tape descriptions of occupational opportunities, and a computer-assisted career exploration program.
+Students may utilize the varied resources that are in the Career Library: printed career materials, audio and video tape descriptions of occupational opportunities, and computer-assisted career exploration programs.

-Workshops on résumé preparation, job-interview skills, and job search strategies are offered each semester.
+Various career-oriented workshops are offered each semester.
 Job vacancy listings of interest to seniors and graduate students are posted.
-On-campus interviews are scheduled with employers interested in interviewing students for jobs.
+On-campus interviews are scheduled with employers interested in interviewing students and alumni for professional employment.
 Seniors are encouraged to register with the office the first semester of their senior year so that the office can best assist in their employment search.

-The Office of Career Planning and Placement is located on the second floor of Powell Hall West, (333-5942 or 333-5414).
+The Career Services Office is located on the second floor of Powell Hall-West.
+Telephone 229-333-5942 or 229-333-5414. www.valdosta.edu/career>.